-physical risks, including scarcity of raw materials and reduced stability of processes such as rainfall and maintenance of fertile soil.
-The loss of biodiversity can also weaken an ecosystem's ability to deal with natural disasters such as floods, and human-caused stresses, such as pollution and climate change.
+For companies whose production processes or revenues depend on ecosystem services, degradation can lead to physical risks, including scarcity of raw materials and reduced stability of processes such as rainfall and maintenance of fertile soil.
+The loss of biodiversity can also weaken an ecosystem's ability to deal with natural disasters such as floods, and humancaused stresses, such as pollution and climate change.
 This can lead to further disruption of business activities and value chains.
 Sectors that are directly exposed include agriculture and forestry, consumer goods and tourism.
-Over time, second-order effects could potentially lead to further risks and imbalances in the wider economy, although these are difficult to quantify and predict.

-Shifts in regulation, technology or consumer sentiment, or other efforts to address environmental harm, may create transition risks for companies that have a large impact on biodiversity and ecosystems, such as in the agriculture, food products, energy, extractive, construction and infrastructure sectors.
+Shifts in policy, regulation, technology or consumer sentiment, may create transition risks for companies that have a large impact on biodiversity and ecosystems, such as in the agriculture, food products, energy, extractive, construction and infrastructure sectors.
 Regulation could, for instance, make it increasingly difficult to obtain access to land for operations or impose increased due diligence costs and non-compliance penalties for companies sourcing from environmentally sensitive areas.
 Changing consumer sentiment toward products associated with deforestation or other environmental harm could impact companies' revenues, and in some cases also their social license to operate.

 Moreover, how many ecosystems work is still not fully understood.
 Some benefits to society remain unknown, and many ecosystem services are not valued in financial terms or fully incorporated into decision-making by businesses.
 Some companies may find business opportunities in more sustainable uses of ecosystems and genetic material, for example by developing substitutes to products with significant environmental footprints or discovering new sources of genetic material for the development of biopharmaceutical products.

-Our expectations are aimed at all companies in our portfolio whose activities or value chains are materially dependent on, or affect, biodiversity and ecosystems.
+Our expectations are aimed at companies in our portfolio whose activities or value chains are materially dependent on, or affect, biodiversity and ecosystems.
 We wish to support companies as they develop their strategy towards more sustainable business operations.
 We recognise that companies relate to biodiversity and ecosystems in different ways.
-Although many impacts and dependencies may occur at a
+Although many impacts and dependencies may occur at a local level, we see a need for companies to address these issues through commitments at the organisational level.